EWU ROTC Nursing Program

 The EWU ROTC program has had impressive record of successful nursing Cadets in recent years.
 Most notably Kylie Crooks was selected as the 2020 recipient of the Major General Barbara R. Holcomb Nurse Excellence Award as the top nursing Cadet in the 8th ROTC Brigade.
 The brigade is the headquarters element for the 30 ROTC programs located across the western United States.

 Responding to the COVID-19 Pandemic

-In 2021 in response to the COVID-19 pandemic EWU Army ROTC nurses worked shifts in hospitals and volunteered to help administer the COVID vaccine.
+As part of the COVID-19 pandemic response, EWU Army ROTC nursing students worked shifts in hospitals and volunteered to help administer the COVID vaccine.
 Even in college our ROTC nurses are making a big impact in the local community.
 You can read more about our nursing Cadets’ response to the pandemic from this Inside EWU article.

 In July 2018 EWU ROTC graduate Nicholas Castro was recognized as a Distinguished Military Graduate which only the Top 20% of all Cadets across the nation receive each year.
 2LT Castro’s inspiring story of transitioning from a sergeant in the Marine Corps to a US Army nurse was featured in an article published on the official US Army website.